Mumbai Münster Institute of Advanced Studies (MMIAS)

 Shikha joined the MMIAS for a short-term internship in January – February 2022.
 She assisted the MMIAS Research Associate in administrative work of the Institute and also conducted a diversity audit of the Institute’s library.
 Shikha attended a workshop on the Refugee Diaspora conducted by the Institute’s Junior Fellow and a lecture on the Queer Diaspora by Dr. Sachin Labade, Associate Professor, Department of English, University of Mumbai.

 At the end of her internship she made an oral presentation and submitted a written report on the above activities.
-For details, click on the Events tab.
+For details, click on the Events Reports tab.

 - Applications invited for internship at the Mumbai Münster Institute of Advanced Studies (MMIAS)